irclogs/svelte/README.md

 ## Quick start - for developers

-Run `yarn` and `yarn dev`.
+Run `yarn` and `yarn watch`.

-> The public server has localhost:5000 allowed for CORS requests, so running on port 5000
+> The public server has localhost:8000 allowed for CORS requests, so running on port 8000
 > will make the api available

 ## Production